quixio/quix-cli/docs/local-development/local-debug.md

 input_topic = app.topic(os.environ["input"])
 output_topic = app.topic(os.environ["output"])
 ```

+Secret values do not come from `.env`, since it holds them blank. `quix run` reads them from `.secrets` and `.quix.yaml.variables` as it starts the process, so `os.environ` sees them exactly as a deployed application would — see [Where the variables come from](../cli-reference/run.md#where-the-variables-come-from).

 !!! tip "Working with a local pipeline"
     The `--stop` or `--intercept` options can be used to stop or pause the deployed version of your application during the execution of this command.